If implemented in an equitable, sustainable and inclusive manner,

 Improve efficiency and cost-effectiveness by streamlining health systems, reducing redundancies, facilitating better care coordination, and improving budget management, which can reduce healthcare costs and improve patient outcomes.

 Foster more inclusive health governance by increasing opportunities for civil society and communities to participate in policy making, facility-level processes and governance.
-It can also increase the availability and transparency of data and decision making, enabling improved monitoring and accountability across the health system and delivery.
+It can also increase the availability and transparency of data and decision making, enabling improved monitoring and accountability.

 Maximise health outcomes and public benefits of health data by enabling better health surveillance, data collection, and analysis.